ray-project/ray/doc/source/serve/index.md

 Serve primarily focuses on model serving and providing the primitives for you to build your own ML platform on top.

-If you are looking for end-to-end ML pipeline framework from data processing to serving, check out [Ray AI Runtime](air).
+If you are looking for end-to-end ML pipeline framework that can handle everything from data processing to serving, check out [Ray AI Runtime](air).
 :::

 :::{dropdown} Seldon, KServe, Cortex